 What’s new in childhood leukemia research and treatment?

 Researchers are now studying the causes, diagnosis, and treatment of leukemia at many medical centers, university hospitals, and other institutions.

 As noted in the section “Do we know what causes childhood leukemia?” scientists are making progress in understanding how changes in the DNA inside bone marrow stem cells can cause them to develop into leukemia cells.
-Understanding the gene changes (such as translocations or extra chromosomes) that occur in leukemia cells can help explain why these cells may grow out of control, and why they do not develop into normal, mature cells.
+Understanding these gene changes (such as translocations or extra chromosomes) can help explain why these cells may grow out of control, and why they don’t develop into normal, mature cells.
 Doctors are now looking to use these changes to help them determine a child’s outlook and whether they should receive more or less intensive treatment.

 This progress has already led to vastly improved and very sensitive tests for detecting leukemia cells in blood or bone marrow samples.
-The polymerase chain reaction (PCR) test, for example, can identify very small numbers of leukemia cells based on their gene translocations or rearrangements.
+The polymerase chain reaction (PCR) test, for example, can identify very small numbers of leukemia cells based on their chromosome translocations or other rearrangements.
 This test is useful in determining how completely the leukemia has been destroyed by treatment, and whether a relapse will occur if further treatment is not given.

 Most children with leukemia are treated at major medical centers, where treatment often means taking part in clinical trials to get the most up-to-date care.
 Several important questions are now being studied in clinical trials.
 Among them are:

 - Why do some children with acute lymphocytic leukemia (ALL) relapse after treatment, and how can this be prevented?